 German Village is home to many great dining spots, from pubs, taverns and burger joints, to bakeries, cafés, and delis.
-Many restaurants have garnered national attention, from Harvest Pizzeria and Curio cocktail bar, to Schmidt’s Sausage Haus and the farm-to-table focused Skillet in Schumacher Place.
+Many restaurants have garnered national attention, from Harvest Pizzeria to Schmidt’s Sausage Haus and the farm-to-table focused Skillet in Schumacher Place.

 Now we want to highlight four fine dining spots in the neighborhood.
 These restaurants offer creative menus, strong wine lists and patios perfect for a night out.
 So make a reservation and get exploring the village!